chromatices/Few_Shot_Learning_with_BAM/README.md

 ---------------
 ## How to Use
 -----------------

+You should make json file or csv file for each datasets.
+Use

  Using argparse, you can your experiment control easily.
 Check the file io_utils.py
 ```
  # Training